-Johnny is also a Creative Writing, Drama, Screenplay Writing and Playwriting teacher with the Toronto District School Board, a Creative Writing & Play Development teacher at the Active Living Centre, and a hobbyist pet blogger at Pets Overload.
+Over the years Johnny has also had the opportunity to be an art educator, teaching Creative Writing, Drama/Acting, Memoir Writing, Screenplay Writing and Playwriting with the Toronto District School Board.
+He was also the Creative Writing & Play Development teacher at the Active Living Centre and the Musical Theatre teacher at U For Change.